Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Eden Hills has 19 active public transport stops offering a mix of train and bus services.
-These stops are served by 24 routes, together facilitating 599 weekly passenger trips.
-Transport accessibility is rated good, with residents on average located 264 meters from the nearest stop.
+Eden Hills has 19 operational public transport stops offering a mix of train and bus services.
+These are served by 24 routes, collectively facilitating 599 weekly passenger trips.
+Transport accessibility is rated good, with residents typically residing 264 meters from the nearest stop.
+As a primarily residential area, most commuters travel outward.
+Cars remain the dominant mode at 83%, followed by train at 8% and cycling at 3%.
+Vehicle ownership averages 1.7 per dwelling, higher than the regional average.

-Service frequency averages 85 trips per day across all routes, translating to approximately 31 weekly trips per individual stop.
+According to the 2021 Census, 15.3% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 85 trips daily across all routes, equating to approximately 31 weekly trips per individual stop.

 Frequently Asked Questions - Transport